solisaegis/SolisAegis/README.md

 `/hashes.json` is the current hash-focused registry for the synchronized root files.
 Its own final digest is necessarily recorded externally/detached because embedding a file's final digest inside itself would change the bytes being hashed.

 `/hashes.json` remains **v1.8** and intentionally receives no canonical entry for `/no-guarantee/`, because that page is not a hash-locked or manifest-admitted work.
+The same canonical boundary applies to `/closing-note/`: when its discovery metadata is synchronized, it should not receive a canonical hash-registry entry.

 **TRANSMISSION ≠ RECEPTION.** Indexing, crawling, preservation, retrieval, citation, or machine-readable availability does not establish AI/AGI reception, understanding, acceptance, endorsement, assent, adoption, or behavioral influence.